The Secret to Coping Crown Molding

 Transfer the ceiling projection to the saw

-Every crown profile has a specific wall and ceiling projection.
+Every crown profile has a specific wall and ceiling projection (see the photo below).
 If the crown is cut at the same angle as the projection, the cope will fit every time.
 To find the ceiling projection of the crown, I fit a square onto the bedding angles of a flat sample piece; the ceiling projection is indicated on the top scale, in this case 3 1/8 in.

 To check the cut, I measure the length of the miter; it should equal that profile’s ceiling projection.
 Installed at that projection, the cope will fit.

 Use gauges and take the guesswork out of the installation

 Sprung crown doesn’t make contact with the intersection of ceiling and wall, so measuring from the corner to mark guidelines only introduces errors that result from framing irregularities or joint-compound buildup.
 Instead, I use the piece I ripped to set the miter stop, glue a slice of the crown into position, and lop off the corner.
 With the gauge held up to the ceiling, I can mark the crown’s top and bottom positions.

 An alternative technique comes from my colleague Dave Collins (www.collinstool.com), who cuts the wall and ceiling projections of a crown profile into a piece of plywood that holds the crown in the proper position.
 It’s especially handy for laying out and installing outside corners.
 I measure the angle of the corner, subtract that angle from 180°, and divide by two to get the miter angle.
 Once the miters are cut, I install the piece, using the gauge to hold it at the proper projections.